Three perspectives on categorical symmetric Howe duality

-Attached to the space $V$ with the action of $G$, we have an equivariant derived category $D^b_G(V)$ as introduced in \cite{BL}; in modern terminology, we would think of this as the derived category of constructible sheaves on the quotient stack $V/G$.
-There are various other avatars of this category, such as strongly equivariant D-modules, but we will only use a few basic facts about this category, such as the decomposition theorem and the computation of Ext-algebras as Borel-Moore homology familiar from \cite{CG97}.
+Attached to the space $V$ with the action of $G$, we have an equivariant derived category $D^b_G(V)$\notation{$D^b_G(V)$}{The derived category of constructible sheaves on the quotient stack $V/G$---that is, the equivariant derived category for $G$ acting on $V$.} as introduced in \cite{BL}; in modern terminology, we would think of this as the derived category of constructible sheaves on the quotient stack $V/G$.
+There are various other avatars of this category, such as strongly equivariant D-modules, but we will only use a few basic facts about this category, such as the decomposition theorem and the computation of Ext-algebras as Borel-Moore homology familiar from \cite[\S 8.6]{CG97}.

 First, we simply need to classify the orbits of $P_\chi$ in $V$.
 Recall that a {\bf segment} in $[1,\rankp]$ is a list of consecutive integers $(k,k+1,\dots, \ell)$, and a multi-segment is a multi-set of segments.
 The {\bf dimension vector} of a segment is the vector $(0,\dots, 1,\dots, 1,\dots, 0)\in \Z^{\rankp}$ with 1 in every position in $[k,\ell]$ and 0 in all others, and the dimension vector of a multi-segment is the sum of those for the constituent segments.
 That is, it is the vector that records how many times an index $i\in [1,\rankp]$ appears in the constituent segments. \begin{definition} A flavored segment is a pair consisting of a segment and an integer $\beta\in \Z$.
 A $\chi$-flavored multi-segment is a multi-segment with a choice of flavoring on each segment with $\ell=\rankp$ (and {\it no} additional information about other segments) such that the flavors of the different segments agree with $\chi$ up to permutation.